WilliamVong/WilliamVong/README.md

 # ThunderRedStar
+* I did some spring cleaning in my Repositories list, it should be cut from 71 to 37 repos.
 ## About Me

 Hello!
 I'm a computer-science loving student at Stuyvesant High School.
 I program primarily in Node.js for most of my Discord bots and miscellaneous projects and junk, and also know: